OSUSecLab/FirmXRay/README.md

     "SD_BLE_GAP_LESC_DHKEY_REPLY": [{}]
 }
 ```
-The result shows the basic information about the firmware (base address, size, time), and also the function parameter values for each SDK function.
+The result shows the basic information about the firmware (base address, size, time), and also the resolved function parameter values for each SDK function.
 The design of FirmXRay is detailed in our paper.
 There is also a real-world example of a BLE thermometer firmware
 **BLE_Ear_s130.bin** for you to try.

-There is another running example for TI, in which you can try it with
+There is another running example for TI, and you can try it with

 ```
 make run PATH=examples/TI/oad.bin MCU=TI